About The People Behind The Walks

 Alanis originally hails from the Wikwemikong Unceded Indian Reserve on beautiful Manitoulin Island.
 Alanis is a storyteller and playwright, 3 Plays, published by Fifth House was launched last fall.
 She has written, directed and produced numerous plays for Anishnaabe theatre for more than 25 years.
 She is an e-merit certified Heritage Interpreter and Tour Guide and a graduate of the Aboriginal Cultural Ambassador program here in Ottawa through Aboriginal Experiences.
 Alanis is a past Artistic Director of Askiy Productions, Saskatchewan Native Theatre Company, Native Earth Performing Arts, Debajehmujig Theatre Group and currently Mazinaw Rocks Productions.
 She has been a Guest Lecturer, Drama Teacher and performing arts program developer to numerous educational institutions in North America.
 Alanis is the only female Aboriginal graduate of the National Theatre School of Canada.
 Alanis is a proud grandmother to Declan Zibi and is thrilled to join the Indigenous Walks team in Canada’s capital city!

-For private tours, firstname.lastname@example.org
+For private or group tours email: firstname.lastname@example.org

 If you would like to be a tour guide for Indigenous Walks, please send a letter of interesting to: email@example.com